m3mentomor1/OneSwipe/README.md

 This is a dating web app project built using Ruby on Rails, React.js, & Azure Database for PostgreSQL.
 The app mimics how tinder works with a few modifications.

 This project is part of & was developed during my 4-week internship at a company called **ChatGenie**, where I explored web development concepts using Ruby on Rails & PostgreSQL.

+(***Note:** No confidential information or proprietary data is included in this repo.
+All materials in this project have been authorized for publication in the public domain.*)
 <br><br>
 ##